-Step 5: Pass out a copy of the How to Advertise a Good Book (PDF) worksheet to every student in the class.
-They should add this to their Reader's Notebook or reading folder.
+Step 5: Pass out copies of the How to Advertise a Good Book printable.
+Students should add this handout to their Reader's Notebook or reading folder.
 Read through the tips together so that students know what makes an effective book commercial.

 Step 7: Continue doing commercials for your students for a full week.
 Follow up each book commercial with a class discussion of the students' evaluation of your commercial.
 Make sure that you do not always present "perfect" commercials so that students can use the How to Advertise a Good Book tip sheet to help you improve your commercials each day.